-Then City showed the personality and character of a champion, of a team that has done this before.
-City's goal difference now means it needs just one point against West Ham on the final day of the season to clinch a second title in three seasons.
+Then they showed the personality and character of champions, of a team that has done this before.
+Their goal difference now means they need just one point against West Ham on the final day of the season to clinch a second title in three seasons.

 Edin Dzeko has personified that spirit in recent weeks and while the scoreline ended 4-0 over Aston Villa on Monday, it was the Bosnian who transformed the game from an edgy draw into a convincing victory.